sky-bro/mitmproxy-llm-better-view/README.md

 ### Method 2: Tampermonkey script

-Uses JS to fetch data on the page, render it as static HTML, and embed it into the page via an iframe.
+Uses JS to fetch data on the page and directly render it within the mitmweb interface for better viewing of LLM API requests and responses.